jundymek/free-proxy/README.md

 | https      | bool      | True         | False         |

 - **No parameters**
   Get the first working proxy from <https://www.sslproxies.org/>.
-If none of the proxies are working, try again pulling from <https://free-proxy-list.net>
+If no proxies are working, try again pulling from <https://free-proxy-list.net>

 ```python
 proxy = FreeProxy().get()
 ```

 - **`country_id` parameter**
   Get the first working proxy from a specified list of countries (from <https://www.sslproxies.org/>).
-If there are no valid proxies in the specified list **check all countries** pulling from <https://free-proxy-list.net>.
+If no proxies are working **check all countries** pulling from <https://free-proxy-list.net>.

 ```python
 proxy = FreeProxy(country_id=['US', 'BR']).get()